• Skip to primary navigation

 Dip the coated fish in beaten egg, allowing any excess to drip off, and then coat in breadcrumbs.
 Be sure to pat the breadcrumbs on firmly so the fish is completely coated (image 2 above).

 Fry the fish for about 3 minutes on each side in a little extra olive oil until it is nicely browned on both sides (image 3 above).
-Use a spatula to lift the fish and see whether the bottom has browned or not.
+Use a spatula to lift the fish and see whether the bottom has browned.

 Test that the fish is done by breaking a corner away with a fork - cooked fish will flake easily.